What to Expect When You Apply for a Job in Criminal Justice

-You'll probably receive a conditional job offer if your initial application passes muster.
+If your initial application passes muster, you'll probably receive a conditional job offer.
 You can then expect to complete a more in-depth supplemental application.
 This application will provide more information so the agency can conduct a thorough background investigation later.

-It includes questions about prior drug use, any previous arrests, all the addresses you've ever lived at, and all the employers you've worked for within a certain period of time, usually the last 10 years.
+It includes questions about prior drug use, any previous arrests, all the addresses where you've resided, and all the employers you've worked for within a certain period of time (usually the last 10 years).
 It will also require that you provide your complete education history.